sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

 ---

-To extend the functionality, or customize the look and feel, and behavior of your client app, you can create extension controls other than the already existing MDK built-in controls using **NativeScript** (TypeScript/JavaScript applicable for both Android and iOS)
+To extend the functionality, or customize the look and feel, and behavior of your client app, you can create extension controls other than the already existing MDK built-in controls by using **NativeScript** (TypeScript/JavaScript applicable for both Android and iOS)

 In this tutorial, you will create a Slider extension via NativeScript (in TypeScript language) which will be common for both device platforms.